nasa/openmct/docs/src/tutorials/index.md

 A summary of what’s included:

-At the top, we have some buttons that we will later wire in to allow the user to filter down to either complete or incomplete tasks.
+* At the top, we have some buttons that we will later wire in to allow the user to filter down to either complete or incomplete tasks.
-After that, we have a list of tasks.
-The scope variable model is the model of the domain object being viewed; this contains all of the persistent state associated with that object.
+* After that, we have a list of tasks.
+The scope variable `model` is the model of the domain object being viewed; this contains all of the persistent state associated with that object.
 This model is effectively just a JSON document, so we can choose what goes into it (so long as we take care not to collide with platform-defined properties; see the Open MCT Web Developer Guide.)
-Here, we assume that all tasks will be stored in a property tasks, and that each will be an object containing a description (the readable summary of the task) and a boolean completed flag.
+Here, we assume that all tasks will be stored in a property `tasks`, and that each will be an object containing a `description` (the readable summary of the task) and a boolean `completed` flag.

 To expose this view in Open MCT Web, we need to declare it in our bundle
 definition: